kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 ```
 {% endpolicy_yaml %}

-This way, we allow only 1 in-flight request on a TCP connection, so the client will open more TCP connections which will lead to more fair load balancing.
+This way, we allow only one in-flight request on a TCP connection.
+Consequently, the client will open more TCP connections, leading to fairer load balancing.
 The downside is that we now have to establish and maintain more TCP connections.
-Adjust this value for your needs with this downside in mind.
+Keep this in mind as you adjust the value to suit your needs.

 ## All policy options